danfuzz/samizdat/doc/language-guide/04-operators.md

 #### Maybe value &mdash; `expression?`

-In case an expression might legitimately result in a value or void, that inner expression can be converted into a list by appending a question mark to it.
+In case an expression might legitimately result in a value or void, and that possibly-void result further used, such an expression can be converted into a list by appending a question mark to it.
 If the inner expression results in a value `v`, then the outer expression results in a single-element list of the result `[v]`.
 If the inner expression results in void, the outer expression results in `[]` (the empty list).

 As a special case of this operator, when applied directly to a variable name (with no intervening parentheses), this operator denotes the box which holds